 The adversarial proceeding is similar to a civil action, in that it starts with a complaint and can require a trial if the case proceeds that far.
 Your type of student loan will be a big factor in how far you can expect the case to proceed.

-Contact us for a free consultation with a student loan attorney
+Contact us for a consultation with a student loan attorney

 Student debt is a burden that you no longer need to take on alone.
 Our attorneys strive to make this process as easy as possible and offer you the advice needed to take back control of your financial future.
-Contact our law office today to schedule a free consultation with a student loan attorney.
-Call 570-216-8151, click here to schedule a consultation, or reach out to your closest office:
+Contact our law office today to schedule a consultation with a student loan attorney.
+Call 570-216-8151, e-mail us, or reach out to your closest office: